 Do you know that there are millions of people all over the world who are suffering from kidney diseases And, there are thousands of others who are on the verge of getting kidney disease and don’t know about it.
 They are sitting on a virtual time bomb that may explode anytime.
 Today, the need of the hour is to take a kidney health check up so that the disease is diagnosed as soon as possible and treated at an early stage before it develops other complications.

 Healthy kidneys remove wastes and excess fluid from the blood.
 Blood and urology tests show how well the kidneys are functioning.
 These tests can show how quickly the body wastes are being removed and eliminated, and also if the kidneys are removing abnormal amounts of protein.
 Although early kidney disease displays no symptoms, it is easy for doctors to detect it.
-A simple blood or urine test can check whether your kidneys are working properly.
+A simple blood test can check whether your kidneys are working properly.

 The following Kidney Health Check up Tests are the Most Commonly Recommended Ones to Check for Kidney Disease: